morrisoncm/persistence-jpa2/README.md

 <https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html>

 ## Running the application
-To run the application from the command line change to the project  root directory and simply run gradle bootRun To run the application inside Eclipse
+To run the application from the command line change to the project  root directory and simply type gradle bootRun To run the application inside Eclipse
 Simply clone or download the project.
 The main starting point for the application is  <https://github.com/morrisoncm/springbootjpa2/blob/master/src/main/java/com/demo/jpa2/Application.java>.